-- Press the button O for 3 5 seconds. - ✓ The Setup menu is displayed and the activated functions are shown. - Change to the desired function by pressing the button \(\sime \) briefly. - ✓ The selected function flashes.
+- Press the button briefly and repeatedly until H appears at the bottom right of the display. - Press the button O for 3 5 seconds. - ✓ The Setup menu is displayed and the activated functions are shown. - - The selected function flashes.

 Activating a function